jaderosse/sample-project-two/README.md

 * Make a sleeker and customizable profile design
 * Include more factors to work into the water calculations
 * Incorporate more information from the API call
-* Implement an Oauth functionality to allow Facebook login
 * Have a "settings" element in which you can update and save your location

 # What I've Learned